natanieljr/droidmate/README.md

 - Added support for multiple Android devices.
 - Added support for UI Automator 2.0.
-- Added support for handling runtime permission request dialog boxes present on Android 6 and higher.
+- Added support for Android 6 (API23).
-- Removed compatibility to Android 4.4
+- Added support for policy enforcement.
-- Added support for policy enforcement (Allow, Deny or Mock)
+- Removed compatibility with Android 4.4